obonaventure/cnp3/book/network/network.rst

    Label forwarding tables in a network using virtual circuits

-The virtual circuit mode has been mainly used in public networks, starting from X.25 and then frame relay and Asynchronous Transfert Mode (ATM).
+The virtual circuit organisation has been mainly used in public networks, starting from X.25 and then Frame elay and Asynchronous Transfert Mode (ATM) network.

-The datagram and virtual circuit modes have both advantages and drawbacks.
-The main advantage of the datagram mode is that hosts can easily send packets to any number of destinations while the virtual circuit mode requires the establishment of a virtual circuit before the transmission of any data packet.
+Both the datagram and virtual circuit organisations have advantages and drawbacks.
+The main advantage of the datagram organisation is that hosts can easily send packets to any number of destinations while the virtual circuit organisation requires the establishment of a virtual circuit before the transmission of data packet.
 This solution can be costly for hosts that exchange small amounts of data.
-On the other hand, the main advantage of the virtual circuit mode is that the forwarding algorithm used by routers is simpler than when using the datagram mode.
-Furthermore, the utilisation of virtual circuits may allow the load to be better spread through the network thanks to the utilisation of virtual circuits.
-The MultiProtocol Label Switching (MPLS) technique that we will discuss in chapter ??? can be considered as a good compromise between datagram and virtual circuits.
+On the other hand, the main advantage of the virtual circuit organisation is that the forwarding algorithm used by routers is simpler than when using the datagram organisation.
+Furthermore, the utilisation of virtual circuits may allow the load to be better spread through the network thanks to the utilisation of multiple virtual circuits.
+The MultiProtocol Label Switching (MPLS) technique that we discuss in chapter ??? can be considered as a good compromise between datagram and virtual circuits.
 MPLS uses virtual circuits between routers, but does not extend them to the endhosts.

 .. maybe add more information